helpingstar/Certification/README.md

 # Certification
-A repository to store certifications.
+A repository to store PDF certifications.